Blog Post Thumbnail

 Your managers are on the front lines of making hybrid work, but they may not have the experience to lead a distributed team effectively.
 It's crucial to provide specific training on how to manage in this new environment.
 This includes coaching them on how to run inclusive meetings that engage both in-person and remote attendees, how to spot and prevent proximity bias, and how to build strong relationships with team members they don't see every day.
 As some experts note, this training helps ensure everyone feels connected and avoids working in silos, which is key to a unified team.

-Rethink Performance Management
+Rethink Performance Management for Hybrid Teams

 In a hybrid setting, you can no longer manage by walking around.
 It’s time to shift the focus from activity to outcomes.
 Instead of worrying about who is online or at their desk, concentrate on the actual work being produced.
 This means setting clear, measurable goals and trusting your team to meet them.
 As the Harvard Business Review suggests, the goal is to support your employees, not to surveil them.
 Establish regular check-ins to discuss progress and remove roadblocks, creating a culture of autonomy and accountability where people are judged by their results, not their location.

-Build a Culture of Feedback
+Create a Culture Where Feedback Flows Freely

 When you don't have casual conversations in the breakroom, feedback needs to be more intentional.
 Create clear, consistent channels for employees to share their thoughts and for managers to provide constructive input.
 This can include structured 1-on-1s, regular team retrospectives, and anonymous pulse surveys.
 Encourage managers to be open and flexible, creating a safe environment where people feel comfortable speaking up.
 This is especially important during onboarding, where HR and managers should collaborate to ensure new hires feel connected and understand how the team communicates from their very first day.

-Create a Hybrid Work Policy That Works
+How to Create a Hybrid Work Policy That Actually Works

 A great hybrid model doesn’t just happen—it’s built on a thoughtful and clear policy.
 Without one, you risk confusion, inconsistency, and a sense of unfairness creeping into your team.
 Think of your hybrid work policy as the friendly rulebook that ensures everyone is on the same page, knows what to expect, and feels supported, whether they’re at home or in the office.
 It’s your chance to be intentional about the kind of flexible workplace you want to create.